 Rudolf Steiner founded a spiritual movement Anthroposophy, the foundation of which was that the soul gained new experiences in every variety of nations or races, he described the soul as incarnating and searching for a familial lineage supportive of its future life, and that a person’s character is determined by their past lives.
 The present is described as being formed by a tension between past and the future, influencing our present, events occur due to our past, and events occur preparing us for our future.
 Within the space between the past and the future we have free will, and it is within our free will that our destiny is created.

 Spiritism is a movement that began in France in the mid-19th century, believing souls reincarnate to perfect themselves and the soul’s evolution is one of the main laws of the universe.
-Believing that spirits by reincarnating into new bodies, learn and evolve and by forgetting the past, including previous lives, allowing the soul to overcome their past by paying karmic debts and gaining new experiences for future reincarnation.
+By reincarnating into new bodies spirits learn and evolve, and by forgetting the past, including previous lives, the soul is able to overcome their past by paying karmic debts and gaining new experiences for future reincarnation.

-Theosophy was responsible for bringing the concept of reincarnation to the West, the beliefs are that the soul is originally pure, although lacking self-consciousness and its powers are potential.
-Reincarnation is the way the soul through rhythmic process, unfolds its spiritual powers and understands itself in the world of form.
+Theosophy was responsible for bringing the concept of reincarnation to the West, the beliefs are that the soul is originally pure and lacking self-consciousness and its powers are unlimited.
+Reincarnation is the way the soul, through rhythmic process, unfolds its spiritual powers and understands itself in the world of form.

-The belief of Theosophy is that which reincarnates is the part of man belonging to the formless non-material and timeless world.
-And that it is neither the physical body, nor the mental nature, nor the emotional nature, that will reincarnate, all that is above these aspects is what reincarnates.
-Thus when the formless essence of a human beings begins its process of reincarnation, the old mental, emotional and energetic karmic patterns are attracted to form the new personality.
-With the added powers the soul has developed during its past lives and the assimilation process, it deals with old shortcomings, and difficulties it was unable to work through in previous incarnations.
+The belief of Theosophy is, that which reincarnates is the part of man belonging to the formless non-material and timeless world.
+And that it is neither the physical body, nor the mental nature, nor the emotional nature that will reincarnate, all that is above these aspects is what reincarnates.
+Thus when the formless essence of a human being begins its process of reincarnation, the old mental, emotional and energetic karmic patterns are attracted to form the new personality.
+With the added powers the soul has developed during its past lives and the assimilation process, it deals with old shortcomings and difficulties it was unable to work through in previous incarnations.

 Mystic and writer Edgar Cayce believed reincarnation and karma were all directed by God and had nothing to do with natural laws, he believed we were here to learn spiritual lessons.
 He also believed that animals have group souls and that once the soul evolves through many incarnations and achieves human status, it is not reborn in animal form.

-The belief according to Hinduism is that the body is born and dies and the soul (atman) is immortal, the worn out body is then shed by the one who dwells within the body, much the way a snake sheds its skin.
+The belief according to Hinduism is that the body is born and dies and the soul (atman) is immortal, the worn out body is then shed by the one who dwells within the body, just as a snake sheds its skin.
 Hinduism teaches that the soul repeatedly dies and is born, and that a person is reborn because they desire to be and want to continue to be a part of worldly existence, although it is seen as a dream or illusion.
-In Hinduism it is believed that only limited happiness can be gained from worldly pleasures.
-And that a person will feel dissatisfied and seek higher forms of happiness, gained only through spiritual pursuit and enlightenment.
-The realization then comes that the immortal soul is more than the ego or the body, at this point desires for the pleasures of the world then appear insipid compared to spiritual enlightenment.
+In Hinduism it is believed that only limited happiness can be gained from worldly pleasures and that a person will feel dissatisfied and seek higher forms of happiness, gained only through spiritual pursuit and enlightenment.
+The realisation then comes that the immortal soul is more than the ego or the body, at this point desires for the pleasures of the world then appear insipid compared to spiritual enlightenment.
 Once desire has been quenched there will be no more need for the person to be reborn.
-After the release from desire has been attained and freedom from the birth and death cycle, some believe they will spend eternity in the peace and happiness born from the realization that all existence is one, and the soul is part of that.
+After the release from desire has been attained and freedom from the birth and death cycle, some believe they will spend eternity in the peace and happiness born from the realisation that all existence is one and the soul is part of that.
 It is also believed that the Goddess Kali, Mistress of life, death and rebirth, governs the wheel of reincarnation, Kali is the Great Mother all must pass through to enter the afterworld.

 Man is believed to consist of a number of coverings (sheaths), being discarded as the soul advances, with varying schools of thought regarding the arrangement of these principles, the following is the passing from lower to higher.